 The wall of the colon is made up of layers of tissue.
 Colon cancer occurs when abnormal cells form in the inner layer of this tissue.
 The cancer can grow through some or all of the other layers.
 The stage (extent) of the cancer depends to a great degree on how deep the cancer goes into these layers.

 Because the majority of colon cancers begin as precancerous polyps, colon cancer is a potentially preventable disease.
 Screening and early detection can catch colon cancer at an early stage or before polyps turn into cancer.
 Colonoscopy is a screen test for colon cancer and is considered the most reliable means for early detection.

 - Read about Colon Cancer Symptoms.

 - What You Need To Know About Cancer of the Colon and Rectum; National Cancer Institute.
-Available from: http://www.cancer.gov/cancertopics/wyntk/colon-and-rectal
+Available from: http://www.cancer.org/cancer/colonandrectumcancer/detailedguide/colorectal-cancer-key-statistics

 Important Safety Information

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Individual surgical results may vary.
 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 Please also refer to http://www.daVinciSurgery.com/Safety for Important Safety Information.

 © 2015 Intuitive Surgical, Inc. All rights reserved.
 Product names are trademarks or registered trademarks of their respective holders.
 The information on this website is intended for a United States audience only.